 - Strains: Such injuries come from overuse or extreme stretching.
 It involves tearing off a muscle or tendon and therefore, surgery might be necessary if the damage is severe.

 - Contusions: This injury results from blunt force trauma applied to the area during a fall or an accident.
 It is a medical term for bruises caused by tendons, muscles, or ligaments.

 - Tendonitis: It is caused by consistent severe stresses that repeatedly aggravate the tendons, hence causing them to swell.
 Persistent inflammation causes damage to the tendon and this may necessitate corrective surgery.

 - Bursitis: Repeated small stress and overuse can cause the bursa in the hip, elbow, knee, ankle, or shoulder to swell.
-Bursa is a small sac located between a bone and tendon or muscle and is filled with fluids.
+Bursa is a small sac located between a bone and a tendon or muscle and is filled with fluids.

 Soft tissue injuries are categorized into three grades in terms of severity.

 It is the mildest case of soft tissue injury and you can recover quickly from it.
 Such kinds of injuries heal faster since they involve damage of about 10 percent to the ligament or muscle.